npgsql/doc/conceptual/Npgsql/security.md

 VerifyCA            | Yes                      | Depends on CA policy         | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server that I trust.
 VerifyFull          | Yes                      | Yes                          | I want my data encrypted, and I accept the overhead.
 I want to be sure that I connect to a server I trust, and that it's the one I specify.

 <sup>1</sup> `SSL Mode=Require` currently requires explicitly setting `Trust Server Certificate=true` as well (this requirement will be removed in a future version).
 This combination should be used with e.g. self-signed certificates, which don't need to be validated.
-As an alternative to `Trust Server Certificate=true`, provide your custom certificate validation via <xref:NpgsqlNpgsqlConnection.UserCertificateValidationCallback?displayProperty=nameWithType>.
+As an alternative to `Trust Server Certificate=true`, provide your custom certificate validation via <xref:Npgsql.NpgsqlConnection.UserCertificateValidationCallback?displayProperty=nameWithType>.

 The default mode in 6.0+ is `Prefer`, which allows SSL but does not require it, and does not validate certificates.